 What is FreeNAS?
 FreeNAS is an operating system that can be installed on virtually any hardware platform to share data over a network.
 FreeNAS is the simplest way to create a centralized and easily accessible place for your data.
 Use FreeNAS with ZFS to protect, store, backup, all of your data.
 FreeNAS is used everywhere, for the home, small business, and the enterprise.

 What is ZFS?
 ZFS is an enterprise-ready open source file system, RAID controller, and volume manager with unprecedented flexibility and an uncompromising commitment to data integrity.
 It eliminates most, if not all of the shortcomings found in legacy file systems and hardware RAID devices.
-Once you go ZFS, you will never want to go back.
+Once you go to ZFS, you will never want to go back.

 - Encryption – FreeNAS is the first and only open source project to offer encryption on ZFS volumes!
 A full-volume encryption option is available during volume creation, providing industry standard AES-XTS encryption which can be hardware-accelerated (when the processor has AES-NI capability).